Rhine–Herne Canal: Water system

 The distribution of water in the canal is realised through five pump stations.
 Located at Duisburg-Meiderich, Oberhausen, Gelsenkirchen, Wanne-Eickel and East Herne, they pump water from the Rhine into the canal at each stage.
 As well as this, water from the Lippe river to the east is brought in through the Datteln-Hamm Canal.

 Locks

 Duisburg-Meiderich sluicegate

-In 1980 the current sluicegate was completed, including a 24 m under-gate and control platform, which has now become a visible yellow landmark in the Ruhr landscape.
+In 1980, the current sluice gate was completed, including a 24 m under-gate and control platform, which has now become a visible yellow landmark in the Ruhr landscape.
 The intended harbour of the old lock is today underwater and part of the foundations of the canal walls.
 This harbour was meant to be a possible spot for the eventual significant reconstruction of the lock, but it was never used for this purpose.

 A possible reconstruction of the sluice gate was commissioned in 1914 with the canal opening.
 Instead of the old sluice of 165 m in length and 10 m in breadth a new sluice chamber with a usable length of 190 m and a breadth of 12 m were commissioned, so that bigger ships with lighters (barges) as specified in Euro class II can pass through the sluice gates.